Best U.S. Dollar Credit Cards In Canada For 2026

 If a USD credit card isn't your preferred form of payment, here are a few ways to save on cross-border transactions:

-- Use a no foreign exchange fee credit card: Most credit cards charge around 2.5% for each transaction in a different currency (including USD).
-However, these cards don’t charge for foreign currency transactions, making them valuable if you frequently travel around the world.
+- Use a no-foreign-exchange-fee credit card: Most credit cards charge around 2.5% on transactions in a different currency (including USD).
+However, these cards don't charge for foreign currency transactions, making them valuable if you frequently travel around the world.

-- Open a U.S. bank account and sign up for one of their credit cards: This option only makes sense if you can provide proof of an American address and have a valid Social Security Number.
+- Open a U.S. bank account and apply for one of their credit cards.
+This option only makes sense if you can provide proof of an American address and a valid Social Security Number.

 - Open a Canadian-based U.S. bank account: Yes, you can open a U.S. account with your Canadian bank.
 Most allow you to spend in U.S. currency with your debit or credit card.